cchen408/paypal/about.md

 - Initially we were just going to be owning the front end portion but now we are going to be taking complete ownership from E2E

 #### Revamping Insights Application
+- Begin to take ownership of [InsightsApiNodeServ](https://github.paypal.com/Customers-R/insightsapinodeserv) a GraphQL service that will part of the UI overhaul
+- Work closely with Credit Team to understand their requirements along with bring together those who have a stake in insights.

+# July 2022

+- ES Migration
+  - Work closely with Jerry Ma (junma1@paypal.com) to test Elastic Search Indices for migration to version 6.
+  - Begin migration of two indices in July after preparing in June
+  - Continue to get familiar with insights code and document both in confluence and in Readme.
+[PR](https://github.paypal.com/Customers-R/insightsnodeweb/pull/1587) | [Confluence](https://engineering.paypalcorp.com/confluence/display/CommerceServices/Insight+Page+Availability+Criteria)

+- Complete Insights SSO Integration: [Release PR](https://github.paypal.com/Customers-R/insightsnodeweb/pull/1588)
+  - Work very closely with Madan Deivasigamani (mdeivasigamani@paypal.com).
+  - Ensure that we do not copy paste legacy code and that we use modern javascript practices
+  - Ensure documentation of changes also so that less KT is needed and also ensure smooth transition

 ## Innovation Hours